 I. Protein evolution

-Current interests in the lab include but are not limited to: (a) deciphering protein fitness landscapes and studying their effects on protein evolution; (b) how foldability and stability affect protein evolvability; (c) how physical environments affect protein evolution; (d) how genetic code reduction and expansion affect protein evolution; (d) how functional proteins evolve from random protein sequences; (e) whether and how proteins evolve to harness quantum mechanics to perform their functions.
+Current interests in the lab include but are not limited to: (a) deciphering protein fitness landscapes and studying their effects on protein evolution; (b) how foldability and stability affect protein evolvability; (c) how physical environments affect protein evolution; (d) how genetic code reduction and expansion affect protein evolution; (e) how functional proteins evolve from random protein sequences; (f) whether and how proteins evolve to harness quantum mechanics to perform their functions.

 II.
 Protein engineering